Psychoanalysis can be difficult to grasp, but it need not be mysterious. Here are a few attempts to describe it. Scroll to find other ways to learn.

 Mind as system, world as representation

 Part of what makes psychoanalysis so difficult to describe is that it's based on the idea that the mind is a complex system.
 Complex systems consist of parts that interact with one another to produce something greater than its parts alone.
 This is hard for most people to conceptualize because it implies a view of 'a person' as an emergent property of semi-independent but interacting parts, and this flies in the face of more religious or spiritual views of the person as a soul or more neo-liberal views of the person as the product of pure self-creation.
 Some people feel that to think of 'a person' in these terms is to mistreat them by discounting their personhood.
-The trouble with that position is that it binds would-be helpers to only that which the patient themselves believes to be true or is capable of knowing about themselves.
-To go beyond what the patient 'knows' is seen as a sort of arrogance or psychic imperialism on the part of the helper.
+The trouble with that position is that it binds would-be helpers to the structure of the currently operating 'self' which works against the larger effort of a more dispassioned understanding of any operating mechanics.
 From the perspective of psychoanalysis, none of us can know ourselves fully because 'we' are creations of mind the vast majority of which remains inaccessible to introspection.
 We require outside information about ourselves to be psychologically healthy.

 First description